Lab Members

 Overall, I like to learn something new everyday,science or otherwise.

-Outside the lab I like to read mostly literary fiction, watch movies, get to know about diverse cultures and talk about The Office with my friends.
+Outside the lab I like to read mostly literary fiction and watch movies.

 I have been trained in Pathological Anatomy and Cytology in Barcelona.
 I started working in the field of Molecular Biology in Dra.
 Mercé Pérez group at the Oncology Research Institute (IRO, Barcelona).
 Then, I worked at the Catalan Oncology Institute (ICO, Barcelona) performing diagnostics and initiating the BIOBANC project, a biological bank of different samples from oncological patients.
 After that, I decided to move to the group of Dr. Josep Baselga (VHIO, Barcelona) to work in a research environment again, which is my principal interest.
-After working a few months in a private company (ORYZON GENOMICS, Barcelona), since 2009 I am a Lab Technician at the group of Dr. Marcus Buschbeck where I support different research projects and perform laboratory management tasks.
+After working a few months in a private company (ORYZON GENOMICS, Barcelona), since 2009 I am technician in Marcus’ group where I support different research projects and perform laboratory management tasks.

 I like sharing my free time with my family and friends.